 We are currently meeting only at 11:00 A.M. each Sunday.
 No nursery or children’s classes will be staffed, though available for use by family members.
 Please join us for this time of worship.
 We do request that you wear a mask until you are seated in the pew and then as you leave.
 Thank you for your consideration.

-Prayer & Praise List: Choate family, Carole Coats, Thelma Hansen, Ray Harrah, Shirley Hogan, Joel Lively, Kate Lively, Tamara Mays, Donna Newman, Linda Overby, Chelease Robertson, James Smith, Sandy Stevens, Liam Stilwell, Donna Ulrich, Nick Valtierra, Bill Whaley, Eleventh Avenue Church, unspoken request, nursing home residents, the home bound, law enforcement, fire and EMS personnel, military, ministry of the Word from the pulpit, printed page, and web site, prisoners, prison ministries, missionaries.
+Prayer & Praise List: Carole Coats, Chris Echols, Rebecca Garcia, Ray Harrah, Betty Heaslet, Shirley Hogan, Joel Lively, Kate Lively, Don Reese, Chelese Robertson, James Smith, the family of Kenneth Bruce Warren (Betty Appling’s brother), Bill Whaley, all those family members who are battling COVID, Eleventh Avenue Church, unspoken request, nursing home residents, the home bound, law enforcement, fire and EMS personnel, military, ministry of the Word from the pulpit, printed page, and web site, prisoners, prison ministries, missionaries, our government leaders.